prebid/prebid.github.io/dev-docs/bidders/bidgency.md

 userIds: all
 sidebarType: 1
 ---
-### Note:
+### Note

 The Bidgency Group adapter requires approval and setup.
-Please reach out to aso@bidgency.com or visit us at [bidgency.com](https://bidgency.com) for more details.
+Please reach out to <aso@bidgency.com> or visit us at [bidgency.com](https://bidgency.com) for more details.

 ### Bid Params